AnooshaaAli/SpaceDodgeGame/README.md

-# Space Dodge Game
+# Space Dodge

-This is a simple Pygame program that demonstrates how to capture the current state of the screen and save it as an image file.
-The program initializes a Pygame window, draws a red circle in the center of the screen, captures the screen content, and saves it to a file named `screenshot.png`.
+A simple space-themed dodging game built using Python and Pygame.

+## Description
+The player controls a rectangular spaceship at the bottom of the screen and must avoid colliding with falling stars.
+The game ends when the player collides with a star.
+The player can move the spaceship left, right, up, and down using the arrow keys.

 ## Requirements